adsrmk/vitepress-latest/docs/en/guide/SSL.md

 # Requesting SSL Certificates

-We noticed some customers having issues when requesting their SSL certificate for their website(s).
-This mostly happens shortly after they transferred their domain or changed name servers/dns records.
+Some customers may experience issues when requesting an SSL certificate for their website.
+This most often occurs shortly after transferring a domain or updating nameservers/DNS records.

-We've listed common causes and how to fix these below
+Below, we have outlined the most common causes and their respective solutions.

 ## Troubleshoot